 This guide is designed to help you choose the ergonomic mouse that will fit you best.
-Properly fitting your mouse to your hand is an important step in helping to reduce the pain, discomfort and possible injury that can occur from using your mouse improperly.
+Whether you are planning to invest in a vertical mouse or something more standard looking, properly fitting your mouse to your hand is an important step in helping to reduce the pain, discomfort and possible injury that can occur from using your mouse improperly.
 Comfortable working will help you stay on task and contribute fully to your position.

 How to Use Your Mouse the Right Way